 If you don’t have an air-fryer you can still make this recipe.
 Either slice up a bunch of shallots and fry them in 1 tablespoon each butter and olive oil until crispy or buy the store-bought crispy fried onion topping.
 No judgement here.

-Bring a large pot of salted water to boil.
+First prep the green beans by bringing a large pot of salted water to boil.
 Also, fill a large bowl with ice and set a mesh strainer or colander in the center and fill with water.

 Transfer the green beans to the waiting colander in the ice bath.
 When they are cool to touch, remove the strainer holding the green beans and drain well.
 Set these off to the side for a moment.

+Measure and stir in 1/4 cup unbleached all-purpose flour, until absorbed.
 Cook the flour for 2 to 3 minutes, stirring occasionally.

-Next, pour in the 2 cups of half & half and stir, over medium-high heat, until thickened.
+Pour in the 2 cups of half & half and stir, over medium-high heat, until thickened.

 Stir in 1/3 cup freshly grated parmesan cheese.

-Then season with 1 teaspoon kosher salt (more or less to taste), 1/2 teaspoon freshly ground black pepper and 1/8 teaspoon grated fresh nutmeg.
+Season with 1 teaspoon kosher salt (more or less to taste), 1/2 teaspoon freshly ground black pepper and 1/8 teaspoon grated fresh nutmeg.

 Lastly, toss the blanched green beans in the creamy mushroom sauce before pouring the green bean mixture into 9×9 (or 8×8 would suffice) baking dish that has been sprayed with olive oil spray.